wp-plugins/bulletproof-security/readme.txt

 Please check the BulletProof Security <a href="http://www.ait-pro.com/aitpro-blog/2252/bulletproof-security-plugin-support/checking-plugin-compatibility-with-bps-plugin-testing-to-do-list/" title="BPS Plugin Testing and Fixes" rel="nofollow" target="_blank">Plugin Compatibility Testing and Fixes</a> page for new fixes that are not yet included in the most current version of BPS.
 Typically a simple .htaccess skip rule is all that is required to fix any plugin issues.
+BPS is automatically Forbidding Thumbnailer scripts in the root .htaccess file.
+To enable Thumbnailer scripts please see the root .htaccess file for instructions.
+Before allowing Thumbnailer scripts on your website make sure that they are recently security patched or new versions of the TimThumb.php script.

 = What is the difference between BulletProof Security free and BulletProof Security Pro? =